arreisGit/bookingX/README.md

 * Azure traffic Manager for load balancing.

 ## Time Saving Shortcuts
-To save some developing time on this project, some notable shortcuts where taken, which would have to be handled for real life scenarios.
+To save some developing time on this project, some notable shortcuts where taken which would have to be handled for real life scenarios.

-* For the booking creation, two calls are being made to Cosmosdb, the first one checks if there any overlapping bookings for the room, and the second creates it.
+* For the booking creation, two calls are being made to Cosmosdb, the first one checks if there any overlapping bookings for the room and the second creates it.
 In real life-scenarios, an stored procedured would have been used instead.
 * The booking id was used for the CosmsosDb partition Key.
 On a real life case, the partition key needs to be carefully chosen.
 * NO distributed lock for Booking Creation.
 Due the nature of this service and its backend store, some concurrency control mechanism would have to be implemented.
 * NO user authentication nor authorization.